geophysics-ubonn/reda/Readme.md

 with new dimensions being measurement frequency, time step in a time-lapse monitoring setup and third dimension.
 This requires the adaptation of existing and new analysis procedures to these N-dimensional datasets.
-Established procedures are herby commonly based on plain text files or 2-dimensional data array representations (e.g., Matlab matrices, columns denote electrode positions and measurements, row denote measurements at various four-point spreads).
+Established procedures are hereby commonly based on plain text files or 2-dimensional data array representations (e.g., Matlab matrices, columns denote electrode positions and measurements, row denote measurements at various four-point spreads).
 Here, new approaches are required to keep data analysis efforts at similar levels, compared to "established" work flows.
 Luckily, the last years have seen the emergence of suitable, free, and advanced (Python) libraries that can be used without much adaptation for these purposes.
-The pandas DataFrame object allows the storage and manupilation of N-dimensional datasets.
+The pandas DataFrame object allows the storage and manipulation of N-dimensional datasets.
 We here propose to build a framework for the import, storage, and modification of geoelectrical datasets based upon this established tool, and amend it with domain-specific functionality and handling instructions.